BEIJING SNAPSHOT: A scramble for scarce Olympic souvenirs

 Residents with the Olympics mascot Bing Dwen Dwen dolls gather near a screen showing the Olympics ring in Beijing, Monday, Feb.
 7, 2022.
 The race is on to snap up scarce 2022 Winter Olympics souvenirs.
 Dolls of mascot Bing Dwen Dwen, a panda in a winter coat, sold out after buyers waited in line overnight in freezing weather.
 (AP Photo/Andy Wong)

-BEIJING (AP) — The race is on to snap up scarce 2022 Winter Olympic souvenirs, especially stuffed versions of Games mascot Bing Dwen Dwen, a panda in a winter coat.
+BEIJING (AP) — The race is on to snap up scarce 2022 Winter Olympic souvenirs, especially stuffed versions of Games mascot Bing Dwen Dwen, a panda clad in a spacesuit-like clear shell.

 People showed up with stools Sunday to wait overnight in freezing temperatures outside Gongmei Emporium on the Wangfujing pedestrian mall in central Beijing.
 Some were from a mini-industry who are paid to stand in line to buy the latest smartphones and other consumer crazes for clients.

-Note: This story was first published on Feb.
-8, 2022.
-It was updated on Feb.
-9, 2022 to correct that Bing Dwen Dwen is wearing a clear shell that resembles a spacesuit, not a winter coat.